Leadwerks/Documentation/entityqueries.md

 end
 ```

-When you run the example, the hunters will choose a target based on the criteria they are looking for.
+When you run the example, the hunters will choose a target by selecting entities with a health value greater than zero and a team value equal to two.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/entityfilters.gif?raw=true)